What is Six Sigma project management?

 Simply said, variation is a lack of consistency.

-With many options available (i.e. ingredients), there is a higher chance of errors occurring.
+With many ingredient options available, there is a higher chance of errors occurring.

-To reduce variation, you can instruct your employees to use a certain amount of each ingredient for every burger to ensure consistency in the final product.
+To reduce the variation, you can instruct your employees to use a certain amount of each ingredient for every burger.

 Moreover, ingredients should always come from the same suppliers to avoid burgers tasting differently.